 Alfalfa sprout recall tied to salmonella outbreak expanded

 OMAHA, Neb.
-(AP) — A Nebraska company on Friday expanded a recall of alfalfa sprouts after 15 cases of salmonella were linked to the food.
+(AP) - A Nebraska company has expanded a recall of alfalfa sprouts after more than a dozen cases of salmonella were linked to the food.

-SunSprouts Enterprises doubled its recall that was first announced Thursday, Nebraska health officials said.
-The 1,406 pounds of raw sprouts was distributed in 4-ounce and 2.5-pound packages to food service and grocery customers in the Midwest between late November and mid-December.
+SunSprouts Enterprises on Friday doubled its recall that was first announced Thursday.

+Nebraska health officials say the 1,406 pounds of raw sprouts was distributed in 4-ounce and 2.5-pound packages to food service and grocery customers in the Midwest between late November and mid-December.

 The recalled sprouts have best-by dates between Dec.
 10, 2022, and Jan.
 7, 2023.